-" AHCL 1402H: The Trojan War and Its Legacy-The Odyssey and the Aeneid
+" AHCL 1200H: The Trojan War

-Continues the study of Classics through the story of the Trojan War, focusing on such topics as the nature of Homeric society, the art and archaeology of the Etruscans and Romans, and the transmission of the story through Roman and later periods.
-Involves reading the Odyssey and Aeneid.
-Prerequisite: AHCL 1401H.
-Excludes AHCL 1000Y.
+Provides an introduction to the study of Classics through the story of the Trojan War, focusing on such topics as the nature of epic, the archaeology of the Bronze Age, and the reception and transmission of the Trojan War story in Greek art and literature.
+Excludes AHCL 1000Y, 1401H, 1402H.